pydy/pydy/README.rst

 User Facing
 ~~~~~~~~~~~

+- Bumped up the minimum dependencies for NumPy, SciPy, and Cython.
 - Removed the partial implementation of the Mesh shape.
 [PR `#172`_]
 - Overhauled the code generation package to make the generators more easily
   extensible and to improve simulation speed.
 [PR `#113`_]